PiSupply/PiJuice/README.md

 ### Power On and Off the Pi
 ![Buttons_LEDs](https://user-images.githubusercontent.com/16068311/33768831-94db68b0-dc1f-11e7-99d4-a06cb65b0135.png "Buttons and LEDs")

+**If you wish to start your Raspberry Pi using the PiJuice SW1 you'll have to connect the micro USB to the PiJuice directly.**

-To power on the Raspberry Pi press SW1 briefly (less than 5 seconds)------
+To power on the Raspberry Pi press SW1 briefly (less than 5 seconds).
+If the micro USB is directly connected to the Raspberry Pi then it will power up immediately without you needing to press the PiJuice button.

 ### Providing power to the board